Raryente/octanuker/README.md

 ```
 TOKEN=YOUR-TOKEN-HERE
 ```
-Replace the token with the token of your discord bot. *(The one you noted down)*
+Replace the YOUR-TOKEN-HERE with the token of your discord bot. *(The one you noted down)*

 8. Check if it worked by typing ```node .```
 > [!TIP]